-This introductory course in vascular ultrasound introduces the student to the hemodynamic considerations of the arterial and venous vascular systems.
-Also covered are the principles and techniques of spectral analysis, waveform analysis and interpretation, Color Doppler, and Power Doppler.
-The course focuses on the anatomy and physiology of the arterial and venous systems of the body, and the pathologies commonly encountered in those systems.
-The student will develop competency in assessing the ultrasonic appearance of normal versus abnormal images through the use of PowerPoint slides and studies.
-Emphasis will be placed on types of vascular ultrasound examinations most commonly ordered, the clinical indications for various types of vascular duplex examinations, differentiation of normal versus abnormal conditions, and interpretation of ultrasound findings.
-DMS 230 must be taken concurrently with DMS 230L.
+This course introduces hemodynamic considerations of the arterial and venous vascular systems including principles and techniques of spectral analysis, waveform analysis and interpretation, Color Doppler, and Power Doppler.
+Emphasis is placed on the anatomy and physiology of the arterial and venous systems, the pathologies commonly encountered in those systems, types of vascular ultrasound examinations most commonly ordered, the clinical indications for various types of vascular duplex examinations, differentiation of normal versus abnormal conditions, and interpretation of ultrasound findings.
 A grade of "C" or higher is required to pass this course.